Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 Process Engineers

-Process engineers at any size operation often use advanced analytics to help them optimize production.
+Process engineers at any size operation often use advanced real-time manufacturing analytics software to help them optimize production.
 Advanced models can help engineering teams predict equipment failure, estimate process variables, and perform analysis to help reduce waste and improve product quality.

 Where advanced analytics tools are used by specialists to solve specific problems, operational analytics are a broad range of analytical techniques designed to be used by everyone at the plant in support of day-to-day operations.
-These techniques include real-time monitoring, centerlines, control charts, alarms, reports, and more.
+These techniques include: real time production data on-time monitoring, centerlines, control charts, alarms, reports, and more.

-Operational Analytics platforms provide the foundation for data-driven manufacturing operations management.
+Operational Analytics platforms provide the foundation for data-driven manufacturing operations and supply chain management.
 Tools like dataPARC can be used to aggregate data from different sources and transform that data so it can be used for production monitoring, root cause analysis, and even in advanced predictive and prescriptive analytics projects.

 There are many different operational analytics tools available.
 Some software developers bundle many of these tools together to provide more robust platforms, while others focus exclusively on one or two features in more specialized applications.